Dhiraj57/Castle_Guard/README.md

 # Castle_Guard
-Action RPG game built in unreal engine
+Action RPG game built in unreal engine :

-- Unreal engine reflection system and garbage collection.
-Menu system to save and load the game.
 - Character movements and melee combat system.
-Player and enemy animations.
+- Menu system to save and load the game.
-- AI for enemy chasing and attack, weapon equipping, player stats like health, stamina and collectables.
+- AI for enemy chasing and attack.
+- Player and enemy animations.
+- Weapon equipping mechanics.
+- Player stats, sound effects, particle systems and pickups.
-- Sound effects, particle systems, pickups, HUD elements and gameplay mechanics
+- HUD elements and gameplay mechanics.